Arts and Crafts Festival scheduled

 ‘Chef Nights for Kids’

-Big Brothers Big Sisters of the Sun Coast will host "Chefs Night for Kids' event from 6 p.m. to 9 p.m., on Jan.
-17 at Charlotte County Beach Complex, 4500 Harbor Boulevard, Port Charlotte.
+Big Brothers Big Sisters of the Sun Coast will host “Chefs Night for Kids’ event from 6 p.m. to 9 p.m.
+Jan.
+17 at Charlotte County Beach Complex, 4500 Harbor Blvd., Port Charlotte.
 Tickets are $45 per person.
 Proceeds from the event benefit the children in the Port Charlotte area served by Big Brothers Big Sisters.
 For more information, contact Melissa Nelson, Regional Program Director, at 941-764-5812, or mnelson@bbbssun.org.
 To purchase tickets, visit https://one.bidpal.net/cnk2019.

 (0) comments